ANR2ME/adhoctousb-guide/README.md

 Connect your PSP to the computer in USB Mode.

-In the included software bundle open the AdhocToUSB folder and transfer `AdhocToUSB.prx` to the `seplugins` folder, if it doesnt exist create it at the root of your PSP's Memory Stick. *(not in any folders)*
+In the included AdhocToUSB folder transfer `AdhocToUSB.prx` to the `seplugins` folder, if it doesnt exist create it at the root of your PSP's Memory Stick. *(not in any folders)*

 Afterwards open `GAME.txt` in the `seplugins` folder. *(if it doesnt exist create it.)*